BiLLY-J03l/VESPRA-APT/README.md

 - Then, stage_zero.exe creates a new user with a fairly convincing name, so that the user doesn't touch it or delete it.
 - Then, it enables RDP through registery and service manipulation and configure windows firewall accordingly.
 - Then, it insalls TightVNC with certain msi options to ensure its installation without any user interaction nor UI.
+- Then, it enables WinRM, so the adversary can use evil-winrm for further post-exploitation.
 - Then, it furthur modifies the registery "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon"and adds the dll_injector.exe with the legit.dll full path to achieve system-level keylogging persistance.
 - This makes sure that if ANY user logs onto this machine the keylogger will keep logs of the keystrokes and sends it to the adversary's FTP server.
 - Then, stage_zero.exe executes win_service32.exe which installs the service to the service control manager (SCM) database, with automatic startup to ensure that the service starts up with system bootup.
 - It then, starts the service explicitly.
-(You can disable that anyway).
+(It was used for debugging, You should disable that as it's configured to run on autostart).
 - **(OPTIONAL)** It can also disable Windows Defender through registery manipulation which I don't recommend as it can become **VERY NOISY** to the user if he/she casually went to open up Defender Settings.

 ### What happens after Stage 0 (upon restart)?